jimguistwite/imageresize/README.md

 Content Aware Image Resize in Scala
 ===================================

-Based on work from a Coursera algorithms class take, this code demonstrates how to resize images vertically or horizontally while preserving the most significant content in the image and maintaining the aspect ratio of the image.
+Based on work from a Coursera algorithms class, this code demonstrates how to resize images vertically or horizontally while preserving the most significant content in the image and maintaining the aspect ratio of the image.